aleph-im/aleph-docs/docs/nodes/Compute_(CRN)/installation/Debian-11.md

 #### Network configuration

-The network configuration is detected automatically.

-The default network interface is detected automatically from the IP routes.
-You can configure the default interface manually instead by adding:
+On some systems, the default network interface is not `eth0` and you will want to configure the default interface by adding:
 ```
 ALEPH_VM_NETWORK_INTERFACE=enp0s1
 ```
 (don't forget to replace `enp0s1` with the name of your default network interface).

-You can configure the DNS resolver manually by using one of the following options:
+Debian 11 by default uses `/etc/resolv.conf` for DNS resolution.
+The VM Supervisor uses this by default.
+If your system uses [systemd-resolved](https://manpages.debian.org/bullseye/systemd/systemd-resolved.8.en.html) instead, uncomment and add the following setting:
 ```
-ALEPH_VM_DNS_RESOLUTION=resolvectl
-ALEPH_VM_DNS_RESOLUTION=resolv.conf
+#ALEPH_VM_DNS_RESOLUTION=resolvctl
 ```

 > 💡 You can instead specify the DNS resolvers used by the VMs using `ALEPH_VM_DNS_NAMESERVERS=["1.2.3.4", "5.6.7.8"]`.